 It is advisable to follow a healthy and varied diet.
 The Mediterranean diet is ideal for this, as it provides the necessary nutrients for a healthy lifestyle.
 In addition, you can eat as many times a day as necessary, but taking into account the appropriate amounts for each person.

-Is the intake of canned foods recommended when it comes to female fertility?
+Is the intake of canned foods advisable when it comes to female fertility?

 No. Both canned and plastic-packed foods may contain traces of Bisphenol A, a chemical compound that acts as an endocrine disruptor and interferes with the hormone cycle.
 Therefore, bisphenol A could worsen the quality of the oocytes and make it difficult to get pregnant.